The devices in Amazon's Echo Show series have touchscreens - it's a whole new way to use Alexa.

 You can navigate Echo Show using both your voice and the touch screen.
 Here's how:

 - Go to the home screen: Say, "Alexa, go home."
 You can also swipe down from the top of the Echo Show screen and select Home.
+This also works on Fire TV, coincidentally.

 - See available settings: Say, "Alexa, go to settings."
 You can also swipe down from the top of the Echo Show screen and select Settings.